Bridgie/Poe_AI/README.md

 voice implementation is also planned.

 ## License
-This project is licensed under the MIT License - see the License.md file for details
+This project is licensed under the GNUv3 License - see the License.md file for details

 ## Notice